kbknudsen/PyEIS/README.md

 Author: Kristian B. Knudsen (kknu@berkeley.edu || kristianbknudsen@gmail.com)

 ## How to use PyEIS
 PyEIS works in a python 3 environment.
-It was build, tested, and automated in Jupyter lab and Spyder.
+It was built, tested, and automated in Jupyter lab and Spyder.
 To use PyEIS, an independent interface is not available as impedance fitting and post analysis of fitted parameters would become a two-step process.
-Instead PyEIS works directly in an Python interface and fitted parameters are automatically outputted in variables directly accessible to plot or analyze vs. potential, current, state-of-charge, cycle number, time, etc. allowing for fast analysis.
+Instead PyEIS works directly in a Python interface and fitted parameters are automatically output in variables directly accessible to plot or analyze vs. potential, current, state-of-charge, cycle number, time, etc. allowing for fast analysis.

-The following command overview and two notebooks are tutorials that in a step-by-step manner introduces the functionality of PyEIS:
+The following command overview and two notebooks are tutorials that in a step-by-step manner introduce the functionality of PyEIS:

 - [PyEIS command overview](https://github.com/kbknudsen/PyEIS/blob/master/Tutorials/PyEIS_command_overview.pdf)
 - [Simulations with PyEIS](https://github.com/kbknudsen/PyEIS/blob/master/Tutorials/PyEIS_simulation_tutorial.ipynb)
 - [Experimental Data Extraction and Fitting with PyEIS](https://github.com/kbknudsen/PyEIS/blob/master/Tutorials/PyEIS_experimental-data_tutorial.ipynb)

 The [PyEIS command overview](https://github.com/kbknudsen/PyEIS/blob/master/Tutorials/PyEIS_command_overview.pdf) gives a brief overview of the main functionalities and their dependents.
-The [Simulations with PyEIS](https://github.com/kbknudsen/PyEIS/blob/master/Tutorials/PyEIS_simulation_tutorial.ipynb) notebook covers simulating and plotting impedance spectra’s with different build-in equivalent circuits, fitting generated data with equivalent circuits, and extracting fitted parameters.
-The [Experimental Data Extraction and Fitting with PyEIS](https://github.com/kbknudsen/PyEIS/blob/master/Tutorials/PyEIS_experimental-data_tutorial.ipynb) notebook covers how to import experimental data, perform linear Kramers-Kronig analysis of the experimental data to access data quality, how to mask data, fitting and plotting experimental data using equivalent circuits, assessing quality of fit using relative residuals, and extracting fitted parameters such as resistors and capacitors for further post-analysis.
+The [Simulations with PyEIS](https://github.com/kbknudsen/PyEIS/blob/master/Tutorials/PyEIS_simulation_tutorial.ipynb) notebook covers simulating and plotting impedance spectra’s with different built-in equivalent circuits, fitting generated data with equivalent circuits, and extracting fitted parameters.
+The [Experimental Data Extraction and Fitting with PyEIS](https://github.com/kbknudsen/PyEIS/blob/master/Tutorials/PyEIS_experimental-data_tutorial.ipynb) notebook covers how to import experimental data, perform linear Kramers-Kronig analysis of the experimental data to assess data quality, how to mask data, fitting and plotting experimental data using equivalent circuits, assessing quality of fit using relative residuals, and extracting fitted parameters such as resistors and capacitors for further post-analysis.

-The build-in equivalent circuits are illustrated in the following figure.
-Here Boukamp's simple notation of circuits [5] are used in the "trivial term", while "Simulation function" describes the function that needs to be called to perform simulations, and "Fit string" describes a circuit string that needs be called in the fitting function.
+The built-in equivalent circuits are illustrated in the following figure.
+Here Boukamp's simple notation of circuits [5] is used in the "trivial term", while "Simulation function" describes the function that needs to be called to perform simulations, and "Fit string" describes a circuit string that needs be called in the fitting function.

 <p align="center">
   <img src="https://github.com/kbknudsen/PyEIS/blob/master/pyEIS_images/Equivalent_Circuits_avaliable.png">